scaljeri/di-xxl/README.md

     DI.register('foo', Foo);

 Class `Foo` is now registered and accessible by the name `foo`.
-An instance of `Foo` can now be retrieved as follows
+An instance of `Foo` can now be retrieved

     const foo = DI.get('foo');

 ### Injection
 In theory you can inject anything into almost anything :)  Circular dependencies do not exist, because it is not possible to inject into a constructor function.
-To setup

-For example, to inject an instance of `Foo` into an object you describe this into the descriptor

-    class Foo {}
+To inject `foo` into an object a config object is required

     const app = {};

     DI.register('app', {
         ref: app,
-        inject: [{propertyName: 'xyz', descriptor: 'foo'}]
+        inject: [{property: 'bar', name: 'foo'}]
     }
-    DI.register('foo', {
-        ref: Foo
-    });

-Is that all?
-Yes that's all :) and you're ready to rumble
+Which result in:

     const myApp = DI.get('app');
-    myApp.xyz.msg = 'Hello world';
+    myApp.bar instanceof Foo; // - true

+Each inject entry requires the property name and the registration name of the entity to inject.
+The order in which entities are registered is irrelevant (lazy initialization!)

 ### @Decorators